JNRowe/upoints/doc/index.rst

 with points on Earth, or other near spherical objects.
-It allows you to calculate the distance and bearings between points, mangle xearth_/xplanet_ data files, work with online UK trigpoint databases, NOAA_'s weather station database and other such location databases.
+It allows you to calculate the distance and bearings between points, mangle xearth_/xplanet_ data files, work with online UK trigpoint databases, NOAA_’s weather station database and other such location databases.

 Previous versions of :mod:`upoints` were called ``earth_distance``, but the name was changed as it no longer reflected the majority of uses the